Pappas Way is the connection between South Boston and the Boston Seaport. It is home to public art, green spaces, entertainment, and recreation.

 Pappas Commerce Center is a 42 acre property located in South Boston at Pappas Way, an important corridor that bridges the emerging Seaport district to the established neighborhood of South Boston.
 It is our goal to build on this connectivity while proudly reflecting South Boston’s history and culture.

 Together, partners Oxford Properties and Pappas Enterprises are starting to explore the long-term future of this important area of the city.
 We are also focused on making this site a more vibrant part of South Boston in the present moment.
 As we begin to create public programming, we have started ongoing conversations with the local community, envisioning the future of Pappas Way together.

 Open to the public daily from 7:00 am to 9:00 pm

-Recreation Station is South Boston’s free game and activity lending library on the Pappas Way green space!
+South Boston’s free game and activity lending library is ready for summer.
 Access the space using a simple code.
-Then enjoy an array of seasonal activities, all yours for the borrowing.
-Pick from fitness gear, lawn games, books, family activities and special take-home kits all summer long.
+Then enjoy an array of seasonal activities.
+Borrow fitness gear, lawn games, books, family activities and special take-home kits all summer long.

 Powerhouse Café and Catering